Estate Planning, Probate, Guardianship & Elder Law

 An irrevocable trust is a trust with terms and provisions that cannot be changed by the Grantor.

-Call The Law Office of Mary Beth Kelly, LLC in Lake Mary at 407-536-6901 or send an email to discuss your estate planning needs today.
+Whether you need a simple will, a robust trust, advance directives, or a full estate plan, I can guide you.
+Call The Law Office of Mary Beth Kelly, LLC, in Lake Mary at 407-536-6901 or send an email to discuss your estate planning needs today.